Adventure into Books

 You can also order from us online by visiting our page on Bookshop.org: https://uk.bookshop.org/shop/adventureintobooks.
 Unlike many other online book sites, Bookshop.org is designed to support independent bookshops on the UK's high streets - or in our case, Blairgowrie's Wellmeadow.

-Here are a few of the books we've enjoyed recently - you can also find more recommendations on our website (adventureintobooks.co.uk) and of course in the bookshop:
+Here are a few of the books we've enjoyed recently or that are coming out soon - you can also find more recommendations on our website (adventureintobooks.co.uk) and of course in the bookshop:

 Paper Cup by Karen Campell.
 Winner of BOOKMARK's Book of the Year 2023.
 The hugely moving story of Kelly, who is homeless and living on the streets of Glasgow.
 As she sets out to do a good deed, she embarks on an emotional and physical pilgrimage back to her home town.
 The place her own troubles started.
 It's an emotional and very human story of blame, guilt, hope and redemption.